webpack-contrib/closure-webpack-plugin/demo/es5-and-es6/README.md

 # Multiple output languages demo

-This is a demo showing how the webpack-closure-plugin can be used to output both ES5 and ES6 transpiled JS with a single webpack build.
+This is a demo showing how the closure-webpack-plugin can be used to output both ES5 and ES6 transpiled JS with a single webpack build.
 The language polyfills are only added to the ES5 build.